Is Frozen Fruit As Healthy As Fresh Fruit? 9 Key Differences

 8. Flavor Profile

 We as humans have proteins in our taste buds that contribute to the way we perceive flavors.
 It’s important to note that these proteins react much greater to warmer temperatures.
-Just think about the potency of something like melted chocolate as opposed to candy bars.
+Just think about the potency of something like melted fudge as opposed to chocolate ice cream.
 The same idea applies to fruit as well as all other food products.

 Fresh fruit naturally has sweeter and more potent flavor notes.
 That’s if you serve it at room temperature, of course.
 If you’re supplying retailers or eateries with fresh fruit, ensure that its delivery timeline is right around the time that the produce ripens.
 That way, it will be at its optimal flavor upon reaching the consumer.